AckeeDevOps/jaeger-opentracing-example01/README.md

 5. send a few HTTP requests to `http://localhost:3001/local/service1`

+6. send a few HTTP requests to `http://localhost:3001/local/service1-parallel`

-6. open `http://localhost:8080` and check recorded traces
+7. open `http://localhost:8080` and check recorded traces, you should see some differences in Start Times as the `/local/service1-parallel` endpoint runs HTTPs requests in parallel.